 The Churches in Christian Rome

-When Christianity was recognized as the official religion of the Roman Empire (Emperor Theodosius I era), this cave was turned into a church in gothic style with some adjustments.
+When Christianity was recognized as the official religion of the Roman Empire (during the reign of Theodosius I), this cave was turned into a church in gothic style with some adjustments.
 Some additions such as an altar and a preaching space were added to this church.
 Especially in 400s, this church witnessed a tremendous improvement.

-The entrance fee to Cave Church of Saint Peter is 40 Turkish Lira as of 2022.
-Admission is free for children under 8 years.
-Museum Pass Turkey is valid for entrance to St Peter Church in Turkey.
-It should be noted that the name of the church in the local language is St Pierre Church of Hatay (official name of Antioch).
+The entrance fee to Cave Church of Saint Peter is 8 Euros as of 2024.
+Museum Pass Turkey is valid for entrance of the church.
+It should be noted that the name of the church in the local language is St Pierre Church of Hatay.
+The information on the ticket price was last updated on March 20, 2024.

 Visiting times of the museum may change due to various activities, pilgrimage period or renovations.
 So before you go, you can visit the museum’s official website to see the latest status.